 As we look to Year 4, EPHEZ is focusing on the intersection between different barriers to health equity-one of which is access to healthy food.
 Recognizing that healthy eating habits start young, our Family Navigator has created an interactive activity-children choose and decorate their vegetable pot, fill it with soil and the vegetable seed of their choice, and receive a book on eating fruits and vegetables.
 For parents?
 We can connect them with WIC, assist with SNAP applications, and provide educational programing.
-These kits have been a huge hit with kids and parents alike!
+These kits, seen in the photo to the right, have been a huge hit with kids and parents alike!